Chris Humphrey: Motherwell

 On 15 July 2009, Motherwell announced Humphrey as new manager Jim Gannon's second signing of the summer.
 Humphrey stated he was delighted to have made the move, hoping it would make him a better player.
 The chance to play in Europe was one of his main reasons for joining Motherwell.

 On 23 July 2009, Humphrey made his debut for the club, starting in the second round of the Europa League in an 8–1 second leg win over Flamurtari Vlorë, giving Motherwell an 8–2 aggregate win.
 His league debut for the club came on the opening day of the season, as a half-time substitute, in a 2–2 draw against St Johnstone.
 In September 2009 after Humphrey and his partner suffered personal tragedy, Motherwell gave him several weeks' compassionate leave.
 On his return Humphrey was keen to show his gratitude to his manager and the club for the support they gave him.
 Shortly afterwards Humphrey picked up an injury that left him sidelined for several weeks.
 Having found it difficult to gain a regular place in the team, the January transfer window saw a number of English clubs linked with a loan move for Humphrey.
 Nothing came of the interest and Humphrey continued to be in and out of the team for the rest of the season.

 After Jim O'Brien moved to Barnsley in 2010, Humphrey began to play more regularly for the first team.
-In the Europa League third round against Aalesunds FK, Humphrey played a key role, providing an assist in both legs helping 'Well ease into to the next round.
+In the Europa League third round against Aalesunds FK, Humphrey played a key role, providing an assist in both legs helping Motherwell ease to the next round.
 Having begun to nail down a regular place in the team, Humphrey scored his first goal for Motherwell, just three minutes into a 3–1 win against St Mirren.
 On 28 January 2011, Humphrey was offered a one-year extension to his contract, an offer he was delighted to accept.
 A few months later, on 30 March 2011, he scored his second goal of the season, in a Scottish Cup quarter-final replay against Dundee United, which Motherwell won 3–0 to send the club through to the semi-final.
 Days later, he scored his third goal of the season, in a 2–1 win over Aberdeen.
 Having previously gone 28 games without scoring, Humphrey incredibly made it 3 goals in 3 games when he scored against Dundee United in a 2–1 league win.
 In the final of the Scottish Cup, Humphrey started as Motherwell lost 3–0 against Celtic.
 After the match, Humphrey stated his disappointment at the loss, but praised his teammates and the fans.